fablabbcn/smartcitizen-docs/docs/Toolkit/guides/soil.md

 This page compiles examples of sensors for soil and water monitoring, developed during the [GROW](https://growobservatory.org) project.

+!!! info "A note about versions"

+    The following research has been funded by the [Grow Observatory](https://growobservatory.org/) project under European Community’s H2020 Programme under Grant Agreement No. [690199](https://cordis.europa.eu/project/rcn/203271/en).

 ![Soil](/assets/images/soil.jpg)

 ## Moisture Sensor